Canadian Premier League: Broadcast rights

 On February 20, 2019, it was announced that Mediapro had acquired the broadcast rights to the league as part of a ten year agreement.
 A streaming service established in 2019, OneSoccer, carries all of the league's matches, including the Canadian Championship.
 Twenty games throughout the inaugural season were also available through CBC Sports, ten of which were on broadcast television, and all 20 on CBC Gem and the CBC website.

-CBC extended the deal with two games every Saturday during the league's second season, while CHCH also picked-up the rights for one game every Sunday.
-In August 2020, Fox Sports became the CPL's first American broadcast partner.
+CBC extended the deal with two games every Saturday during the league's second season, while CHCH also acquired the rights for one game every Sunday.
+In August 2020, Fox Sports became the CPL's first broadcast partner in the United States.
 The season was also aired by StarTimes in Sub-Saharan Africa, 1Sports in the Indian subcontinent, and Premier Football in the Philippines.
-The group stage and Final were broadcast in Latin America by DirecTV Go and Tigo Sports.
+The group stage and final were broadcast in Latin America by DirecTV Go and Tigo Sports.
 From 2022, BT Sport started showing live coverage of the league across Ireland and the United Kingdom.

 In January 2024, the broadcast agreement between the CPL and Mediapro was terminated with five years remaining in the 10-year deal due to a dispute.
 Despite this, Mediapro's OneSoccer continued to broadcast the CPL in 2024 under a new agreement.
-The 2024 Canadian Premier League final will be broadcast and streamed on CBC's platforms in addition to OneSoccer.
-During the 2025 season, select matches will be broadcast on TSN.
+The 2024 final was broadcast and streamed on CBC's platforms in addition to OneSoccer.
+During the 2025 season, select matches were broadcast on TSN, including the 2025 final, which was played in heavy snow.